 Which 'The Office' Character Are You Based On Your Zodiac Sign?
 Find Out Now

-Long before mockumentary was NBC's favorite comedy style to produce, The Office introduced its fans to the groundbreaking style in its 2005 debut.
-Because it is such a realistic-looking show, the characters felt even more lifelike than most comedy characters, and even now, we can't help but compare ourselves and our friends to The Office characters that act most like us.
+NBC's The Office has a massive fanbase.
+The mockumentary-style series has captivated fans since its debut in 2005.
+The format makes it feel so realistic, which in turn, makes the characters feel more lifelike than most comedy characters.
+Now, 15 years after the series' premiere, fans can't help but compare themselves and their friends to The Office characters.
 If you're like me and interested in discovering your Office twin with the help of some astrology, look no further.
-I want to know which character from The Office you are, based on your Zodiac sign.
+I want to know which character from The Office you are, based on your zodiac sign.

 Like any real-life workplace, The Office had a wide range of personalities on display, and it's safe to say, even if you don't think you relate to one of the show's characters, you know someone who is essentially Pam, Kelly, or Angela reincarnated.
-Everybody has also encountered the office prankster or the miserable guy who just wants to go home, but there's nothing like figuring out someone's Zodiac sign and feeling like you just get them now.
+Everybody has also encountered the office prankster (aka Jim) or the miserable guy who just wants to go home (aka Stanley), but there's nothing like figuring out someone's zodiac sign and feeling like you just get them now.

-So, read on to figure out if you and your boyfriend really are Pam and Jim or if you're more of an Andy than you thought:
+So, read on to figure out if you and your significant other really are Pam and Jim, or if you're more of an Andy than you thought:

 Capricorns are devoted to their families and are often very aware of the responsibility they hold in their lives.
 However, they're also susceptible to hating just about everything, which is the grumbling Stanley Hudson to a core.
 Stanley was indifferent about his job, but stuck to it for his daughter, which emphasized his Capricorn qualities of traditionalism and discipline.